6,000Units Under Management

 • Screen applicants and obtain their Request for Tenancy approval packet, which contains all the needed documents you’ll need for the HCVP leasing department.

-• Schedule a certified inspection through the housing department
+• Schedule a certified inspection through the housing department.

-• Once the property passes, the inspection and all documents are signed, the tenant, landlord, and DCHA will meet to finalize the move.
+• Once the property passes the inspection and all documents are signed, the tenant, landlord, and DCHA will meet to finalize the move.
 A direct deposit is set up during this time.

-Are you a landlord looking to turn your Washington, DC investment property into section 8 housing?
-Contact a Washington, DC property management company to help cut through the red tape and get started today.
-The team of highly skilled property managers at Bay Property Management Group Washington, D.C. will help with everything from getting your property on the market to finding the right section 8 tenant for your rental property.
+Our team of highly skilled property managers at Bay Property Management Group Washington, D.C., will help with everything from getting your property on the market to finding the right Section 8 tenant for your rental property.